-(1) The overall mark is calculated from the module marks and the mark for the master's dissertation (including colloquium).
-The marks for the modules are weighted with 75 % and the mark for the master's dissertation (including colloquium) with 25 % of the overall mark.
+- (1) The overall mark is calculated in accordance with § 9(2) using the module marks and the mark for the master's dissertation (including colloquium).
+The marks for the modules are weighted with 75 % and the mark for the master's dissertation with colloquium with 25 % of the overall mark. - (2) The overall assessment 'passed with distinction' can be issued for excellent achievements.
+This will be decided upon by the Examination Board on recommendation from the first examiner of the master's dissertation.

-(2) The overall assessment 'passed with distinction' can be issued for excellent achievements.
-This will be decided upon by the examination board on recommendation from the first supervisor of the master's dissertation.
+V. Studienordnung

-V. Study Regulations
+(hereinafter Study Regulations)

-§ 15 Purpose of the Study Regulations
+§ 13 Purpose of the Study Regulations